 - The universal forwarder is a forwarder only; it cannot be converted to a full Splunk Enterprise instance.

 Note: The light forwarder has been deprecated in Splunk Enterprise version 6.0.
 For a list of all deprecated features, see the topic "Deprecated features" in the Release Notes.

 For information on deploying the universal forwarder, see the topics that directly follow this one.

-For information on using the universal forwarder to forward data and participate in various distributed topologies, see the topics in the "Forward data" section of this manual.
+For information on using the universal forwarder to forward data and participate in various distributed topologies, see the topics in the "Overview" chapter of this manual.
 Those topics also discuss light and heavy forwarders.

-For information on third-party Windows binaries that the Windows version of the Splunk universal forwarder ships with, read "Information on Windows third-party binaries distributed with Splunk" in the Installation Manual.
+For information on third-party Windows binaries that the Windows version of the Splunk Enterprise universal forwarder ships with, read "Information on Windows third-party binaries distributed with Splunk Enterprise" in the Installation Manual.

-For information about running the Splunk universal forwarder in Windows Safe Mode, read "Splunk Architecture and Processes" in the Installation Manual.
+For information about running the universal forwarder in Windows Safe Mode, read "Splunk Enterprise Architecture and Processes" in the Installation Manual.